• Home

 Following roadside inspections (like all good horror pictures start…), the DVSA visited this operator.

-Initially, it was a Traffic Examiner and his findings were serious:
+Initially, it was a Traffic Examiner, and his findings were serious:

-I won’t go into all the issues highlighted by the examiners but sufficient to say that, usually, when there are severe issues with a process (i.e. driver’s hours management, training, on-boarding, etc), the DVSA know it’s (very likely) a systemic problem.
+I won’t go into all the issues highlighted by the examiners, but sufficient to say that, usually, when there are severe issues with a process (i.e. driver’s hours management, training, onboarding, etc.), the DVSA know it’s (very likely) a systemic problem.
 Sometimes it’s a clear indication that there are no systems in place.

 Support provided and cost implications:

-In our opinion, legal requirements come with costs and when these are not met, as perverse as it may sound, that amounts to a saving.
+In our opinion, legal requirements come with costs, and when these are not met, as perverse as it may sound, that amounts to a saving.
 The converse is that a specialist may cost you in a few days as much as a regular transport manager in a few weeks… but we get the job done.

 We performed a gap analysis of the operator’s systems.
-We supported on-site for 2 days to extract the data and format it in order to show the TM was in control and failures were NOT systemic, rather isolated events.
+We supported on-site for 2 days to extract the data and format it in order to show that the TM was in control and failures were NOT systemic, rather isolated events.

 We also left the Transport Manager a list to do in order to prepare for the Public Inquiry.
 If they actually complete the tasks, the risk to their licence should be reduced considerably.

-Therefore while we’re mainly referring to financial costs within the following guide, let us not forget there can be a human cost of injuries, and we’ll even pay that down the road (from the hidden individual costs section).
+Therefore, while we’re mainly referring to financial costs within the following guide, let us not forget there can be a human cost of injuries, and we’ll even pay that down the road (from the hidden individual costs section).
 Figure 6 implies that over 1 / 2 of their entire cost in 2017/18 dropped on individuals, as the rest was shared between both companies and government — an identical profile as in previous years.
 But focusing on the monetary costs of injuries on the job, the monetary debate for averting injuries is pretty compelling alone.

-A study by the HSE found hidden indirect costs usually are 10 times, and will be around 3-6 times, more than the direct costs in a collision.
-As the research is no longer available on the web, it creates the basis of this financial debate for safe practices in the majority of management books and has been demonstrated recently inside the HSEs Prices too Good Britain statistics.
+A study by the HSE found hidden indirect costs are usually 10 times, and will be around 3-6 times, more than the direct costs in a collision.
+As the research is no longer available on the web, it creates the basis of this financial debate for safe practices in the majority of management books and has been demonstrated recently in the HSEs Prices too Good Britain statistics.

 Powered by